Day 7: Rifugio Alpenzu - 25th Aug

 Rifugio Alpenzu, home for tonight

-It takes two and a half hours to do the steep descent into the valley.
-We arrive right on the dot of midday and hear the old Trinite Church bells chime 12.
-We're wondering if the shop in town closes for midday siesta as there's no other shops for the next 3 days.
-But we're in luck.
-There's an Alimenari (small grocery store) with a line of people spilling out the door.
-It's the only shop in town and doing a roaring trade.
-We join the queue and by mortadella, fiontina cheese (no idea what it is but looks good), green leaves, some apple strudel, butter, tomatoes, nectarine and a hunk of nutty bread that weighs at least a kilo - anything but Italian crusty bread that crumbles to nothing.
-There's even tables and chairs outside, so we have a leisurely picnic lunch.
-We're half way to Alpenzu so we should get there well before 4pm even with a long lunch which we haven't had on any day yet.
+Lake Gabiet is a dam, and we walk high above the lake on Track 5 which follows an old railway line.
+We follow this level trainline but after 1k it comes to an abrupt halt and takes a vertical dive.
+Clearly the train line was to help build the dam wall and this 45° line down was probably a cog line.
+But it's so steep we can’t walk down it.
+Track 5 does zig zag across this vertical line.
+It takes two and a half hours to descend into the valley.
+We arrive on the dot of midday and hear the old Trinite Church bells chime 12.
+We're wondering if the shop in town closes for midday siesta.
+We're in luck.
+There's an Alimenari with a line of people spilling out the door.
+We join the queue and buy mortadella, fiontina cheese, green leaves, some apple strudel, butter, tomatoes, nectarine and a 1kg hunk of nutty.
+There's tables and chairs outside, so we have a leisurely picnic lunch.
+We're half way to Alpenzu so we should get there well before 4pm.

 The restaurant has a fireplace.
 It's cold outside.
-There's only a few people staying here tonight.
-I suspect that being late August, we shouldn't have any trouble booking accommodation from now on.
-Dinner starts at 7pm and we're kindly asked what we would like.
+Dinner is at 7pm and we're kindly asked what we would like.
 No pasta thanks.
-So a plate of cold meats arrives, followed by Italian sausages with grilled eggplant and zucchini - really really nice.
+So a plate of cold meats arrives, followed by Italian sausages with grilled eggplant and zucchini - really nice.
 Then a slab of chocolate mousse.
-Too bad if it's got wheat in it, I'm eating it.
 There's two Danes sitting at the table next to us.
 It's amazing how the Scandinavians speak such good English.
-They've also followed the book Tour de Monte rosa by Hillary Sharp and they too were caught out with distances.
+They've also followed the book Tour de Monte Rosa by Hillary Sharp and they too were caught out with distances.
 We made a pact to write to Cicerone and/or Hillary and set them straight on the distances around the Monte Rosa!
+It's so cold we're in bed at 8.30pm but first we hang our shopping haul on the door handle outside our room

 Created by Jan and Ian Somers in Sandvox